“The mind is like water. When it’s turbulent, it’s difficult to see. When it’s calm, everything becomes clear.”

 I have found the courage within to move beyond my childhood experiences, traumas and limiting beliefs of who I believed I was and what I thought I was capable of achieving.
 It taught me how to be patient with myself and love myself on the deepest level possible – a type of love I could never find in another person (and trust me, I tried!).

-Meditation has given me the ability to accept setbacks with more grace and be at more ease with who I am in a world that is constantly telling me to strive to be someone or something else.
+At its core, meditation is the simple yet profound practice of awakening to our most primary self.
+This resulting personal awareness has given me the ability to accept setbacks with more grace and be at more ease with who I am in a world that is constantly telling me to strive to be something else.

 And so what does being mindful even mean?
 It sounds so esoteric and maybe even a bit “woo-woo” however, it’s simply about becoming aware.
 Aware and awake.
+Awake to what?
+Awake to the truth of you.
 It’s also a long-running and honest self-inquiry.
-Mindfulness is the powerful by-product of meditation that infuses our lives with calm and balance.
+This mindful awareness is the powerful by-product of meditation that infuses our lives with calm and balance.

 “All forms of meditation strengthen and direct our attention through the cultivation of three key skills – concentration, mindfulness, and compassion or loving kindness.”